 My productivity experiments lead me to agree.
 Thinking about my life purpose is excellent, but it’s hard to translate such high-minded ideals into simple daily actions — every single day.

 If I tighten my focus and handle tasks one day at a time as they come up, I’m likely to drown in urgent but unimportant tasks.
-I’ll spend too much time on trivial items, extra emails, and other fluff — actions which have little to do with expressing my purpose.
+I’ll spend too much time on trivial items, extra emails, and other fluff — actions that have little to do with expressing my purpose.

 How to Plan Your Week

-For some downloadable weekly planner templates you can use, search on google weekly planner template, there are plenty to choose from and some from Steven Covey.
+For some downloadable weekly planner templates you can use, search on google weekly planner template; there are plenty to choose from and some from Steven Covey.

 Many templates based on Covey’s work use his Roles and Goals method.
 Your roles are your primary areas of responsibility, such as health, work, relationships, spirituality, personal growth, etc. You can be as general or as specific as you like.
-I have four different roles for my work: one for creative projects, one for general business and administration, one for leadership and teamwork projects, and one for my personal growth explorations and travel.
+I have four different roles for my work: one for creative projects, one for general business and administration, leadership and teamwork projects, and my growth explorations and travel.
 I also have three more roles for my personal life.
-Use whatever roles makes sense for you.
-Covey suggests having no more than seven roles since otherwise it’s hard to keep them all straight. ( Great Advice)
+Use whatever functions make sense for you.
+Covey suggests having no more than seven positions since otherwise, it’s hard to keep them all straight. ( Great Advice)